m0zgen/forum-chat-rules/Sys-Admin-channel.md

 ## Third party posts/communications

+* ### Moderate
   * All posts will format to "channel format"
   * Posts shouldn't link to another public's, social networks and etc
   * Posts may contain links to websites with relevant posts content
   * All posts will moderate and edit at the discretion of the moderator with subsequent approval

-## Minimal Quality Requirements
+* ### Minimal Quality Requirements
   * Posts shall be contains "Title" and "URL" (except notify types messages)
   * Target websites should be:
     * Without "iframes"
     * Information described in text format (not big picture with text)
     * Uses valid web standards
     * Adaptive layouts
     * It is not - dorks, stub and same etc pages

+* ### Publication Format
+  * Possible publication format - 4/48
+  * Donation
+    * Depended from post context
+      * Benefit suggestions for subscribers
+      * And/Or donate ~40$

 ## Disclaimer Statement / Exclusions